The Energy Regulation and Markets Review: United Arab Emirates

 Masdar currently produces 17,500MWh of electricity annually, at its solar photovoltaic power plant in Masdar City for the supply of clean power to the project.
 It has also launched a carbon capture and storage project in the UAE.

-As part of these strategies, in January 2012, Sheikh Mohammad Bin Rashid Al Maktoum, the Ruler of Dubai, launched the Solar Park, which is expected to have a total installed capacity of 5,000MW by 2030.
+As part of these strategies, in January 2012, Sheikh Mohammad Bin Rashid Al Maktoum, the Ruler of Dubai, launched the Mohammed bin Rashid Al Maktoum Solar Park (Solar Park), which is expected to have a total installed capacity of 5,000MW by 2030.
 The project is being implemented by the DSCE in Dubai and managed and operated by DEWA.

 DEWA has launched the Shams Dubai Initiative, which aims to encourage energy efficiency by equipping residential and commercial buildings with solar panels and connecting the panels to DEWA's electricity grid.
 In 2014, in line with this initiative, the emirate of Dubai issued Executive Council Resolution No. 46 of 2014 Concerning the Connection of Generators of Electricity from Solar Energy to the Power Distribution System in the emirate of Dubai to encourage the generation of electricity using solar panels.
 This Resolution enables DEWA consumers to supply power to DEWA's grid by connecting their solar panels.
 The power supplied to DEWA can then be adjusted against the consumer's electricity bill.